 What do purple flowers mean spiritually?

-Aside from the purple lotus in Buddhism, purple flowers hold many other meanings in spiritual traditions around the world.
+Aside from the purple lotus in Buddhism, purple flowers hold many other meanings in spiritual traditions worldwide.
 In Christianity, there are several purple flowers mentioned in the Bible.
 Some include oriental hyacinths and oriental poppies.
 Violets are prominent in Christianity as well.
 The color commonly represents repentance from sin, and medieval monks referred to violets as flowers of Trinity.

 What is the most fragrant purple flower?